tabreturn/tabreturn.github.io/_posts/2019-01-10-processing.py_in_ten_lessons--05-_art_of_the_state.md

 ## Data Visualisation

 Data visualisation is a recurring theme in these lessons.
 It relates neatly to a lot of the coding content and makes for some intriguing -- and often, enlightening -- visual output.
 At various points, you'll be provided brief introductions to useful 'data viz' concepts.
-Now seems an opportune time to review the role of dimension in data visualisation.
-Dimension relates to lists-of-lists as these are a means of managing multidimensional data.
+Lists-of-lists are a means of managing multidimensional data, so now seems an opportune time to review the role of dimension in data visualisation.
 Before moving onto writing any code, though, we'll look at a hypothetical scenario demonstrating how list data translates into visual output.

 ### Introduction

 Computers are remarkably efficient data processing tools.
 It's not surprising to discover that *VisiCalc*, a spreadsheet application released in 1979, is considered the world's first [killer application](https://en.wikipedia.org/wiki/Killer_application).
 Killer applications lead consumers to adopt new hard- or software platforms.
-Video game examples include Atari's port of *Space Invaders*, which quadrupled it's *VCS* console sales. *Tetris* is credited as the Nintendo *Gameboy*'s killer app and to date remains the product line's top-selling game of all time.
+Video game examples include the Atari 2600 port of *Space Invaders*, which the quadrupled console's sales. *Tetris* is credited as the Nintendo *Gameboy*'s killer app and to date remains the product line's top-selling game of all time.

 Email is another killer app, albeit more of a messaging protocol.
 Before email, many people felt they didn't need an Internet connection, or even a computer for that matter.
-Shortly after email went mainstream, web browsers converted many of the remaining holdouts.
+Shortly after email went mainstream, web browsers converted many remaining online holdouts.
 Websites have been tracking visitor traffic since the early days of the Web.
 Nowadays, smart devices gather information from machines, animals, and people.
 We gather ever vaster quantities of data, yet much of it remains unused.
-Data visualisation presents opportunities to better utilise it.
+Data visualisation presents opportunities to better utilise it -- conveying concepts in a more accessible manner and even providing inputs to experiment with different scenarios.

-### Visualising Tetris Scores

 Raw data is typically structured in a tabular type arrangement.
-It can be handwritten, or captured electronically (CSV files, databases, etc.), but ultimately, can be dumped into a spreadsheet without too much hassle.
+It can be handwritten or captured electronically (CSV files, databases, etc.), but ultimately, can be dumped into a spreadsheet without too much hassle.
 However, scrolling through endless rows and columns is hardly an effective or engaging approach to analysis.
-Graphs help by presenting data more insightfully, also making it easier to present findings to others. *Lotus 1-2-3*, VisiCalc's usurper, introduced several graphing features, and they have been common fixture ever since.
-If you find that your modern spreadsheet solution lacks the chart you need, you'll likely find a web-app and programming library that suited to the task.
-In this section, we'll be looking at analysing some gameplay data.
-The spreadsheet part is assumed complete; what you will instead focus on is the visualisation of this data.
-There is no need to write any code.
+Graphs help by presenting data more insightfully, also making it easier to present findings to others. *Lotus 1-2-3*, VisiCalc's usurper, introduced several graphing features, which have been common spreadsheet fixtures ever since.
+If your spreadsheet software lacks the chart you need, you'll likely find an app/web-app or programming library suited to the task.
+[Plotly](https://plot.ly/create/) and [matplotlib](https://matplotlib.org/) are well worth exploring.

+### Visualising Tetris Scores

+In this section, we'll be analysing some gameplay data.
+The focus is the visualisation of this data.
+There is no need to write any code, but you will need to read through some.
+In the next section, you will apply this theory in Processing.

-The inaugural *Classic Tetris World Championship* (CTWC) was held in 2010.
-The organisers opted for the NES (8-bit Nintendo Entertainment System) version of Tetris, which is played on original hardware and CRT television screens.
+In 2010, the inaugural *Classic Tetris World Championship* (CTWC) took place in Los Angeles, California.
+The organisers opted for the NES (8-bit Nintendo Entertainment System) version of Tetris, played on original hardware connected to a CRT television screen.
+The event has run annually ever since, although the venue has moved to Portland, Oregon.
 In 2017, one could [qualify with a score of around 500,000](https://youtu.be/9RaqVGzhQTM?t=1640).
-Now suppose you wished to enter the upcoming CTWC.
-You've bought a console, cartridge, and CRT television, and have trained for months.
+Now, suppose you wished to enter the upcoming CTWC.
+You’ve bought a console, cartridge, and CRT television, and have trained for months.
 However, your high scores seem to have plateaued.
 To help analyse and (hopefully) improve your scores, you decide to visualise your performance using Python.

-To begin, you create a list containing all of the dates you have played.
+To begin, you create a list containing all the dates you have played.

 {% highlight py %}
 dates = [ 'Jan 28', 'Feb 04', ... ]